sg16-unicode/sg16/README.md

-[P2194][]     | The character set of C++ source code is Unicode [P2178][]     | Misc lexing and string handling improvements [P2071][]     | Named universal character escapes [P2029][]     | Proposed resolution for core issues 411, 1656, and 2333; numeric and universal character escapes in character and string literals
-[P2020][]     | Locales, Encodings and Unicode
-[P1953][]     | Unicode Identifiers And Reflection
-[P1949][]     | C++ Identifier Syntax using Unicode Standard Annex 31
+[P2194][]     | The character set of C++ source code is Unicode [P2178][]     | Misc lexing and string handling improvements [P2071][]     | Named universal character escapes [P2020][]     | Locales, Encodings and Unicode [P1953][]     | Unicode Identifiers And Reflection [P1949][]     | C++ Identifier Syntax using Unicode Standard Annex 31